uliska/scheme-book/intro/language.md

 *evaluating expressions*, as explained in detail in a [later chapter](../scheme/expressions.html), is the first and most important concept that has to be thoroughly understood.
 Once that has been digested, everything else will be much easier to comprehend.
-We will try to make this learning process as smooth as possbile in the [main bookpart](../scheme/index.html) about Scheme.
+I will try to make this learning process as smooth as possbile in the [main bookpart](../scheme/index.html) about Scheme.

 But there is another substantial cause for confusion, and while this book can't *eliminate* it the mere *knowlegde* of its existence will be of great help.
 Concretely, knowing that you're not alone will make you feel significantly less dumb and helpless.
-We're talking about the fact that any Scheme keyword or function can have a number of different origins.
+I'm talking about the fact that any Scheme keyword or function can have a number of different origins.

 Most likely you will encounter existing Scheme code either by looking into